-Su Supporting Principle 3 : Assurance and effective accountability e local code should reflect the requirement ocal authorities to: Ех amples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Su Supporting Principle 3 : Assurance and effective accountability e local code should reflect the requirement ocal authorities to: Ex amples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
 Ensuring that recommendations for corrective action made by external audit are acted upon • Recommendations have informed positive improvement Compliance with CIPFA's Statement on the Role of the Head of Internal Audit (2019) Compliance with Public Sector Internal Audit Standards 10 Evidence - Recommendations from external audit acted upon.
 Compliance of Internal Audit arrangements.
 2. Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to • Recommendations have informed positive improvement 10 Evidence - Recommendations from internal audit acted upon with internal audit being actively referenced to assist governance arrangements and recommendations are acted upon Compliance with CIPFA's Statement on the Role of the Head of Internal Audit (2019) Compliance with Public Sector Internal Audit Standards with service improvements.
 Compliance of Internal Audit arrangements.
 3. Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations Recommendations have informed positive improvement 9 Evidence - Peer review action plan.
 CSE feedback, LGA Finance Health check action plan, external inspection of internal audit recommendations and continued improvement.
-4. Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement Annual governance statement 10 Evidence - Strong partnership working with governance arrangements in place E.g Light bulb, Building control Partnership.
+4. Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement Annual governance statement 8 Evidence - Strong partnership working with governance arrangements in place E.g. Light bulb, Building control Partnership.
+Areas of weakness identified and improvements made.
+Action: Implementation of decision to extract the Council from the ICT partnership to provide a complete level of assurance.
 5. Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met Community strategy 9 Evidence - Work with the voluntary sector and LCC to feed into Community Strategy.